Vidit-Ostwal/Vidit-Ostwal/README.md

 # Recent GitHub Activity for Vidit-Ostwal

 ## 💬 Recent Comments
+- [Commented](https://github.com/microsoft/autogen/issues/5591#issuecomment-2666323375) in [microsoft/autogen] on 2025-02-18.
+  > *AI Summary: @Vidit-Ostwal has suggested exploring alternative methods to clone the autogen repo.
+The goal is to enable simultaneous use in an environment while retaining the ability to modify and edit the repo. @jackgerrits has been tagged in the comment for input.*
+- [Commented](https://github.com/crewAIInc/crewAI/pull/1985#issuecomment-2665955523) in [crewAIInc/crewAI] on 2025-02-18.
+  > *AI Summary: "@Vidit-Ostwal has suggested to close this issue as fixed."*
 - [Commented](https://github.com/microsoft/autogen/issues/5579#issuecomment-2665605410) in [microsoft/autogen] on 2025-02-18.
-  > *AI Summary: @Vidit-Ostwal has suggested denying access to a specific page to the user @fniedtner.
-This will prevent the user from being able to view or interact with the content on that page. @Vidit-Ostwal's suggestion is intended to restrict @fniedtner's access to the page in question.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding a screenshot showing that the user does not have access to the page in question, which would help demonstrate the problem more clearly.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2664518371) in [crewAIInc/crewAI] on 2025-02-18.
-  > *AI Summary: @Vidit-Ostwal has suggested a simple solution using the `crew.reset_memories('all')` method to reset all memories.
-They have also updated the PR to make the CLI command fetch the correct attribute.*
+  > *AI Summary: @Vidit-Ostwal has suggested using `crew.reset_memories('all')` as the simplest approach to achieve the desired functionality.
+This suggestion is incorporated into a pull request, along with a fix for the CLI command to retrieve the correct attribute.
+No user mentions are included in the summary.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2131#issuecomment-2660681309) in [crewAIInc/crewAI] on 2025-02-15.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing the entire code in one place, rather than scattering it across multiple sections.
-This would provide a comprehensive overview of the code and make it easier to understand its structure and functionality.*
+  > *AI Summary: @Vidit-Ostwal has suggested that it would be helpful if the entire code could be shared once, so that it can be easily reviewed and understood.
+This would allow for a more comprehensive evaluation of the code and its functionality.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2102#issuecomment-2659922689) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that @ashishpatel26 try updating the package as the sessions end perfectly fine for them.
-This suggests that the issue @ashishpatel26 is experiencing may be related to an outdated package.
-It is recommended to update the package and try again to see if the issue persists.*
+  > *AI Summary: @Vidit-Ostwal has suggested trying to update the package to resolve the issue @ashishpatel26 is facing.
+According to them, the session termination works flawlessly for them, indicating that the problem might be related to the package version being used.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2659884693) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue might be specific to the user's case.
-They have recommended checking the goals and description provided, or trying to get the output in a different format, such as JSON.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue may be specific to your case as they were unable to reproduce the error.
+They recommend checking the provided goals and description or trying to obtain the output in a different format, such as JSON.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2659864458) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested confirming whether the file path where the crew is running is the same as the path in the terminal where the `crewai reset-memories -a` command is executed.
-This confirmation is crucial to ensure successful execution of the command.*
+  > *AI Summary: @Vidit-Ostwal has suggested that you confirm whether the file path where your crew is running aligns with the path in the terminal where you execute the `crewai reset-memories -a` command.
+This verification is crucial to ensure successful execution of the command.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2653744764) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested that whether the advanced detection logic also gets appended to the Python output.
-This question was raised in response to @ninad-opsverse's observation on the subject.*
+  > *AI Summary: @Vidit-Ostwal has suggested that it should be checked if the changes made get appended to the Python output.
+They are seeking clarification on whether this is the case or not.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/2071#issuecomment-2653722469) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested that the provided commit should be merged.*
-- [Commented](https://github.com/crewAIInc/crewAI/issues/2097#issuecomment-2651667767) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew within a tool.
-This crew will have parent agents, and the tool should have the ability to initiate the crew.
-Additionally, a parent crew should be responsible for managing the crew.*
+  > *AI Summary: @Vidit-Ostwal has suggested merging the current pull request.
+They believe the changes are ready to be incorporated into the main branch and should be merged as soon as possible.*
-- [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2651664099) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that instead of using a pre-computed or generalized manager, it is better to have direct control over the manager's functionality.
-This allows for greater customization and flexibility in managing the system.*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/microsoft/autogen/issues/5591) in [microsoft/autogen]: Error while installing autogen in editable version (2025-02-18).
-  > *AI Summary: @Vidit-Ostwal has suggested that there might be a file structuring problem while attempting to install autogen in editable version.
-They have never encountered this error before and seek resources to understand it better.
-The error pertains to multiple top-level packages being discovered in a flat layout, which setuptools considers a*
+  > *AI Summary: @Vidit-Ostwal suggests there is an error while installing autogen in an editable version, leading to a "subprocess-exited-with-error" issue.
+The error message indicates a file structuring problem, with multiple top-level packages discovered in a flat layout. @Vidit-Ostwal suggests considering custom discovery, src-layout, or explicitly setting `py_modules` or `packages` for resolution.
+They*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2111) in [crewAIInc/crewAI]: [BUG] LiteLLM call fails, when `human_input` set to True (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested a possible solution to an issue where the crew fails to run with human input set to True due to lite llm not being given the user role in the messages.
-They have added feedback in the user role to address this issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue with the code is that the lite language model (LLM) used in the `pokemon_color_validation_task` is not being given the "user" role in the messages, causing the task to fail when human input is provided.
+They have attached a screenshot and provided evidence to support*
 - Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
-  > *AI Summary: @Vidit-Ostwal has suggested that an error occurred while calling the litellm completion API in Google Studio.
-The provided code attempts to determine user satisfaction based on feedback, using the "gemini/gemini-1.5-pro" model.
-However, the error message indicates that the request is invalid due to missing content in the GenerateContentRequest.
-To resolve*
+  > *AI Summary: @Vidit-Ostwal has suggested that while calling `litellm` with Google Studio API, the error `litellm.BadRequestError` is encountered.
+The root cause of the error is the absence of `contents` in `GenerateContentRequest`.
+To resolve this, `contents` must be provided.
+The current `LiteLLM` version being used is 1.60.2.*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested changes to the Langfuse setup process.
-The suggested changes address an issue where port 9000, used by both Clickhouse and Minio, conflicts with an existing system process.
-While the user has attempted to change the port, they believe that the port is also internally used elsewhere in*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue with port 9000 being used by another process and causing langfuse-web to fail with an error when attempting to apply ClickHouse migrations is due to other internal references to port 9000.
+They request assistance in identifying where all the necessary port changes need to*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that the sample code examples in the CrewAI docs are incorrect.
-The embedder takes the input of `model_name` instead of `model`, and this needs to be replaced with `model` in the examples.
-The issue can be seen in the docs pages for using Azure OpenAI Embeddings, Google*
+  > *AI Summary: @Vidit-Ostwal has suggested that in the documentation for using Azure OpenAI, Google AI, Vertex AI, and Cohere embeddings, the `model` parameter in the input should be replaced with `model_name`.
+The current sample code examples use `model` instead of `model_name`.*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2155) in [crewAIInc/crewAI]: Fixed the issue 2123 around memory command with CLI (2025-02-17).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving issue #2123 by patching the `get_crew()` function to obtain the correct object.*
+  > *AI Summary: @Vidit-Ostwal suggests resolving issue #2123 by patching the `get_crew()` function to obtain the correct object.
+This change ensures the function returns the intended object, resolving the issue reported in #2123.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2112) in [crewAIInc/crewAI]: Added user message before calling litellm (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested addressing issue #2111 by implementing a user message format provided by the `feedback` module.
-This fix enhances the user experience by providing a structured and readable message format for feedback.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111.
+They have added a user message that is formatted by the `feedback` function.
+The summary is based on the following comment:

+"Fixed #2111

+Added user message formatted by `feedback`"*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has fixed the issue raised in issue #2067.
-The solution is not described in detail in this comment, but the issue is marked as resolved.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue raised in #2067.
+The proposed solution resolves the problem encountered, ensuring that the functionality operates as intended.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving the memory reset issue addressed in #2023 by removing the CLI command for memory resets and updating the documentation.
-However, additional changes are needed, including revisions to point 1 and 2, which they are willing to implement if the recommended solution is deemed suitable.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue mentioned in #2023, where memories could not be reset.
+They have also identified two additional changes that are necessary: 1.
+Removing the CLI command to reset memories 2.
+Making documentation changes @Vidit-Ostwal is willing to make these changes if they align with*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a resolution for the documentation issue reported in #2030.
-They have implemented the fix and updated the documentation accordingly.
-This should resolve the issue and enhance the overall clarity of the documentation.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the documentation issue that was brought up in issue #2030.
+The proposed change focuses on addressing the inconsistencies and inaccuracies highlighted in the documentation, ensuring improved clarity and alignment with the actual implementation.
+This update aims to enhance the overall comprehension and usability of*

 ## ⭐ Starred Repositories
 - Starred [dhealy05/frames_of_mind](https://github.com/dhealy05/frames_of_mind) on 2025-02-18.